 If you have lupus, you’re at higher risk for infections like the coronavirus, also known as COVID-19.
 Some people with lupus may also be at risk for more serious complications from catching the coronavirus.

-Join S. Sam Lim, MD, MPH as he provides up to date information on a monthy basis about what we know and don’t know about COVID-19 and how it may impact those living with lupus in Georgia.
-Watch the March 7th recording on the right.
+Join S. Sam Lim, MD, MPH as he provides up to date information on a monthly basis about what we know and don’t know about COVID-19 and how it may impact those living with lupus in Georgia.
+Watch the June 13th recording on the right.

 NEXT MEETING: August 8th at 9 PM